Close Menu

 Also Read: The Vicious Truth of Crowdfunding is Clouded by Scams, Frauds, and Ghosting

 “We came to Kickstarter because we believed in its mission and its promise to care for workers,” another union rep emphasized.
 The union’s terms to end the strike are straightforward: codify the four-day workweek with flexibility for temporary adjustments and ensure a living wage for all.
 “Management can end this by bargaining in good faith,” the union stressed.
 On September 5th, the employees held a public virtual rally to support their fight for a fair contract.
 The online protest featured unionized tech workers who’ve gone on strike, elected representatives who support a 32-hour work week, and Kickstarter United members.
-The protest has received some staunch support from Kshama Sawant, a former City Council member, Seattle, and current candidate for the United States Congress, advocating a 30-hour work week and a $25 per hour minimum wage.
+The protest has received some staunch support from Kshama Sawant, a former City Council member, Seattle and current candidate for the United States Congress, advocating a 30-hour work week and a $25 per hour minimum wage.

 The strike’s impact is evident across Kickstarter’s ecosystem.
 Creators, reliant on timely support for campaigns, face delays in resolving urgent issues, bug fixes, and new features.
 Owen O Brian, who has just launched his campaign on Kickstarter, claims, “I am encountering difficulties on the dashboard, with delayed communication from Kickstarter support making matters worse.”
 Backers, too, are encountering hiccups, threatening the trust that powers crowdfunding.

 Yet the union is adamant about its demands.
 “We’re not asking for a boycott,” the union asserts.
 “We know creators rely on their Kickstarter campaign funds and often have tight schedules to keep for their business.
 But let’s be clear, management could have prevented this strike by bargaining in good faith, and it’s still in their power to end it.”
-Union is placing the blame squarely on management’s refusal to negotiate, which has forced workers to halt operations to make their voices heard.
+The union is placing the blame squarely on management’s refusal to negotiate, which has forced workers to halt operations to make their voices heard.

 Reddit, though fairly divided on the matter, has come to the protesters’ support, highlighting, “Companies don’t have a right to your time.
 That’s the whole point of protest and unions.
 Without unions, some would still be working 10-16-hour days, 6 days a week.”
 Another redditor commented, “If the company lied, then to hell with Kickstarter, but if they didn’t, this sounds a little entitled.”
 I tried reaching out to the management for their side of the story, but I haven’t heard a word yet.